I-Chang Tsai, the founder of Smart School Alliance

 We use the DESC(Digital Elite Study Cube) and CoreLab (A learning management system for ICT courses, which provides the competency-based precise learning with hands-on coding exercises. system in distance learning in teacher training) to enhance the learning environment.

 While Coronavirus is posing unprecedented challenges to schools around the world.
-We launch a “Power Your Skill – STEAM Up” program in CoreLab for K12 teachers, school staffs, school Managers, STEAM distributors, and individual educators with huge success that attracted 1379 registrations from 31 countries.
+We launch a “Power Your Skill – STEAM Up” program for K12 teachers, school staffs, school Managers, STEAM distributors, and individual educators with huge success that attracted 1379 registrations from 31 countries.
 Combined with live webcasting services, pop up quizzes, introduction videos and coding exercises are put into this system to increase engagement and collaboration.

 HundrED Academy Review